-This Resource Guide is intended for the advanced practice registered nurse (APRN), who is certified in his or her specialty, and is precepting a graduate student as part of their population focused and/or specialty practice.
-This Guide applies to both nurse practitioners and clinical nurse specialists in the preceptor role.
-Occasionally, clinicians from other disciplines, such as, physicians, physician assistants, or pharmacists may precept a graduate nursing student.
+The goal of this Resource Guide is to provide an overview of precepting advanced practice registered nurses (APRN) students.
+Our preceptors may be practicing APRNs, such as nurse practitioners and clinical nurse specialists, or other healthcare professionals with specialized knowledge of a particular patient population.
 This Guide contains essential information for the preceptor of a UVA graduate student, whether new to precepting or experienced, that is needed to be successful and to find joy and mutual learning in the experience.

 The Guide has four sections and an appendix.
 Section I is the overview and welcome to our community.
 Section II, Essential Information, is a quick reference guide, much like the protocols or bundles used in clinical practice.
 Section III, Responsibilities, outlines the responsibilities of the faculty, APRN preceptor, and the graduate student.
 Section IV, Regulations, Resources and Websites, provides a succinct summary of regulatory guidelines that impact the precepting of graduate nursing students who are preparing for the APRN role.
-Finally, the School of Nursing's organizational structure, the MSN terminal objectives, and the DNP terminal objectives can be found in the Appendix.
+Finally, the School of Nursing's organizational structure, and the MSN & DNP terminal program objectives can be found in the Appendix.